splanck/vc/docs/building.md

 To assemble the output directly into an object file, pass `-c` or `--compile` along with an output path ending in `.o`.
 The compiler will invoke `cc -c` on the generated assembly to produce the object file.
+When the `--intel-syntax` flag is used together with `--compile` or the `--link` option, the build requires `nasm` to assemble the Intel-style output.

 ## Additional build steps